mouse07410/iam-user-guide/doc_source/id_credentials_mfa_u2f_supported_configurations.md

 + Google Chrome, version 38 and later\.
 + Opera, version 40 and later\.
 + Mozilla Firefox, version 57 and later\.
-**Note**
++ Apple Safari on macOS Mojave and Catalina - enable `WebAuthentication` support in `Develop->Experimental Features` **Note**
 Most Firefox versions that currently support U2F do not enable support by default\.
 For instructions on enabling U2F support in Firefox, see [Troubleshooting U2F Security Keys](troubleshoot_mfa-u2f.md)\.